SaltOnigiri/SaltOnigiri/README.md

 You Can Email Me At:
 - ccway@email.meredith.edu

-Or Check Out My Linkdln At:
+Or Check Out My Linkedln At:
 - https://www.linkedin.com/in/camryn-way-15756120b/

 <h2> 🧩 Happy Coding Everyone!</h2>